jacobmoroni/ubuntu_hacks/README.md

 * `ps -ax` --shows all running processes
 * `ps -ax | grep <desired program>` --search all processes for a desired program (use this if you need to kill something)
 * `kill <process number>` -- kill a process.
 Replace <process number with number returned from `ps -ax | grep <desired program>`
+* `pkill -f <desired progam>` will automatically kill all processes associated with that program (faster than ps -ax method if you know what you want to kill)
+* `xkill` lets you click on a program you want to kill
 * `df` -- show memory of all hard drives include `--block-size=g` to see in GB,`--block-size=m` to see in MB, and `--block-size=k` to see in KB
 * `htop` --show processor and memory usage
 * `scp username@ip:path/to/file/ /path/to/destination` --copy a file from SSH to local